 - organizing local activists, volunteers and community outreach

 - developing public education materials and hosting meetings

 - production of fact sheets, policy papers, online and print publications promoting wilderness

 - drafting bill language and meeting with legislative staff

 - providing guidance to Congressional committees on potential obstacles and strategies to overcome them

 - alerting members, the public, lawmakers and business communities to the inherent value in wilderness protection

 Our work doesn’t stop there.
 Once a wild space is protected by designating it as a wilderness area, we monitor and respond to changes in federal management policy, administrative directives, planning, or legislation that impact wilderness or wilderness quality public lands, lakes and rivers.
 We use outreach, public education, and constituency building to ensure protection.
 We also sometimes seek legal remedy in the courts.

 We currently have five “wilderness” campaigns underway.
 They include: Northwest California, Central Coast, the California Desert, Sierra Forests, and the San Gabriel Mountains.
 We are also a statewide leader in defending our public lands against anti-conservation attacks from Congress and the Trump administration and in 2018 launched the California Wild Rivers project, which spans all of our campaigns to protect the waterways of our public lands.
-Learn more about each of these efforts to save precious swaths of California wilderness and the free flowing rivers within, click the buttons above.
+Learn more about each of these efforts to save precious swaths of California wilderness and the free flowing rivers within.